INTERACTIVE MAPS AND CHART:

 Dogs stand first when it comes to the activity they generate in veterinary clinics.
 Many factors drive this trend: dogs are more numerous, they go more often to a veterinary clinic, and a veterinary consultation for a dog usually costs more.

-A simple calculation consists of multiplying the different numbers we have previously seen for each species or category: population x number of visits x spendings on a visit.
+A simple calculation consists of multiplying these different factors for each species or category: population x number of visits x spendings on a visit.

 It shows that dogs generate about three quarters (74.6%) of pet activities in veterinary clinics compared to 21.7%, 0.4%, 2.6%, and 0.7% for cats, birds, horses, and exotics, respectively.